maglietti/QB-OrderTrackingGuide/createOrders.md

 ## Import Orders from the File

-Now import the orders from the Order List.xlsx file you saved earlier:
+Fineally, import the orders from the OrderList.xlsx file you saved earlier.
+Just like before, the import dialogue box opens and gives you the opportunity to verify that the data will stored correctly.
+Review the information and import your data.

+SCREENSHOT
+{: .label .label-red}

 ~~~
-    1. From the Orders table homepage, select More > Import/Export.
+    1. From the Orders table homepage, select More > Import/Export
-    2. Select Import into a table from a file.
+    2. Select Import into a table from a file
-    3. Confirm Select Table is set to Orders and Select Merge Field is set to Order #.
+    3. Confirm Select Table is set to Orders and Select Merge Field is set to Order #
-    4. Without detailed instructions, upload the copy of Order List.xlsx you saved to your computer.
-    5. The system displays a warning.
-Select OK.
+    4. Review how each field will be imported to ensure it is correct
+    5. Click the Import button
+    5. Like before, review the warning and click OK
 ~~~

-A preview of your data is displayed.
-As before, Quick Base has made the correct assumptions about how to import the data, so no changes are needed.
-Select Import (with Update).

 A page shows the results: 67 data rows were read, 67 new records were created, 0 existing records were updated, and there were 0 data rows with errors.
-The import was successful, and your app now contains the data from the Order List.xlsx file.
+The import was successful, and your app now contains the data from the OrderList.xlsx file.

 [Next](createItems.html){: .btn .btn-purple }